Anticipate manager interview questions based on the knowledge and core competencies commonly required for success in a management job.

 Common manager competencies

 The management job interview will focus on questions that look for evidence of management competencies.
 You will be asked to provide specific examples of when you have demonstrated the required competency.
-Reflect on your past experiences, select appropriate examples and plan your response using the following structure:
+Reflect on your past experiences, select appropriate examples and plan your response using the following STAR structure:

 Go through these manager interview questions that explore the essential competencies for a management position.
 Use the answer guidelines to help you prepare your own excellent interview answers.